MikoInSpace/MikoInSpace/README.md

 I'm currently working on task __organizer__ and making a few one time things to learn python, I'm aware the desktop notifications in task organizer aren't working, I'm working on fixing them soon.

+I try to do atleast one project per day.

 # My Setup
 ## PC
 - CPU: Intel __I5-10400F__